1994 Florida gubernatorial election: Campaign

-In a poll conducted by Associated Industries of Florida between November 3 and November 4, Chiles led Bush by 48%-43%, with a margin of error of 3.5%.

-On the day before the election, a bloc of Chiles' campaign used get-out-the-vote phone calls to about 70,000 people.
-These calls alleged that Bush was a "tax cheat" and that his running mate Tom Feeney planned to destroy Social Security.
-The information was falsely attributed to a "tax fairness" and a senior citizen advocacy organizations.
+On the day before the election, the Chiles campaign called about 70,000 Floridians in a get out the vote effort.
+Their calls alleged that Bush was a "tax cheat" and that his running mate Tom Feeney planned to destroy Social Security, and the callers falsely attributed these claims to "tax fairness" and senior citizen advocacy organizations.
 Chiles denied authorizing the phone calls but still later apologized when the media discovered top officials in his campaign had authorized them.
 When the Florida legislature investigated the calls, Chiles claimed he was "out of the loop."
-Chiles' ultimate margin of victory in the election was less than 64,000 votes.